dualcube/moowoodle/readme.txt

 All we want is love.
 We are extremely responsive about support requests - so if you face a problem or find any bugs, shoot us a mail or post it in the support forum, and we will respond within 24 hours(during business days).
 If you get the impulse to rate the plugin low because it is not working as it should, please do wait for our response because the root cause of the problem may be something else.

 == Installation ==
-NOTE: Woo-Moodle bridge plugin is a extention of WooCommerce, so the WooCommerce plugin must be installed and activated in your WordPress site for this plugin to work properly.
+NOTE: MooWoodle plugin is a extention of WooCommerce, so the WooCommerce plugin must be installed and activated in your WordPress site for this plugin to work properly.

 1. Download and install MooWoodle plugin using the built-in WordPress plugin installer.
 If you download MooWoodle plugin manually, make sure it is uploaded to `/wp-content/plugins/moowoodle/`.
 Or follow the steps below:
 Plugins > Add new > Upload plugin > Upload moowoodle.zip > Install Now.

 2. Activate the plugin through the \'Plugins\' menu in WordPress.

+== Workflow ==

+After the users receive the order-complete email, they need to click the link of the course or courses that they bought.
+It will then create and enroll the users in their courses.
+They can then access the courses using the username and password sent via email.

+Alternatively, When someone buys a course, after the payment, he/she will be directed to a thank you page which normally contains the link of the my courses page.

+On this page you will have all the courses listed that you have bought along with the links to the individual courses.

+You will need to click on the links/buttons to get enrolled.
+If you have bought a course and, the course is listed on that page but if the link is not displayed; then the payment is not verified yet.
+Once it is verified, the link will appear.

+Note: You will need to click the purchased courses' links/buttons in the email body or on my course page in order to get enrolled.Then only you can use the ID and password to access your course on Moodle site.

 == Frequently Asked Questions ==
 = Does this plugin work with newest WP version and also older versions? =